doriolson/CMOR_438_Final_Repository/examples/Supervised_Learning/Multilayer_Perceptron/README.md

 The MLP functions very similarly to the perceptron, but on a larger scale.
 Like a perceptron, it takes inputs and assigns them various weights to try to predict a binary outcome.
 A multilayer perceptron also implements a practice called back propogation.
 This means that if one perceptron  algorithm realizes its initial guess (or output) was wrong, it will then go back through all of the perceptron levels it needed to pass to reach that point, and redo those perceptrons with the udpated estimate.

+Important hyperparameters of multilayer perceptron to quantify include:
+ - Input variables to each node, or all of the variables other than income
+ - The amount of layers, including the input layer, output layer, and a number of hidden layers in which the algorithm processes
+ - The number of neurons, or sets of perception elements, in each layer

 My source of information about MLPs is here: https://www.sciencedirect.com/topics/computer-science/multilayer-perceptron.

 ## Data